Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 • Leave a photocopy of your credit cards (front and back) with a trusted person you can easily reach; write down the credit card International phone-line to report a stolen card.

-• Call your credit card company and let them know which cities and dates you will be travelling; ask if your credit card is valid in the country you’re visiting and that they put a purchase limit to each automatic transaction authorized, otherwise to request you call them for charge verification and approval (this action avoids major fraud purchases charges).
+• Call your credit card company and let them know which cities and dates you will be travelling; ask if your credit card is valid in the country you’re visiting and that they put a purchase limit to each automatic transaction authorized, otherwise to request you call them for charge verification and approval (this action avoids major fraud purchase charges).

 • Protect your PIN from cameras and people's view.
 Keep in a safe place all credit receipts.